tus/tus-resumable-upload-protocol/protocol.md

 the new offset.
 The new offset MUST be the sum of the offset before the `PATCH` request and the number of bytes received and processed or stored during the current `PATCH` request.

+If the servers receives a `PATCH` request against a non-existent resource it SHOULD return a `404 Not Found` status.

 Both, Client and Server, SHOULD attempt to detect and handle network errors predictably.
 They MAY do so by checking for read/write socket errors, as well